National Harm Reduction Coalition creates spaces for dialogue and action that help heal the harms caused by racialized drug policies.

 We have the tools to prevent fatal overdose deaths.
 National Harm Reduction Coalition ensures more communities have access to these tools.

-Nearly 70,000 people died from drug overdose last year.
+Over 100,000 people died from drug overdose last year.
 The work of the Harm Reduction movement is a matter of life and death.

 “This is about people who use drugs saving each other.
 If your community is wondering what you can do to reduce overdose, get naloxone into the hands of people who use drugs.”

 When people who inject drugs lack access to safe supplies, they can be exposed to unnecessary risk of contracting infectious diseases like HIV and hepatitis C.

 Syringe access programs reduce this risk by as much as 50%.
 And they offer a place to connect with other resources like housing, health care, and drug treatment.

 We’re launching a national syringe access campaign to mobilize communities to ensure syringe access in all 50 states.

 Power – Together

 We build stronger harm reduction programs through training, technical assistance, and grant-making.